2026 Handbook

 Gaits:

-There are no gait requirements for this class.
+There are no gait requirements for this class, But points can be earned for each gait used.

 Time: